Iliain/silverstripe-droppable/README.md

  * Click on a button to insert the shortcode into the start of the textarea, or the current position if the field is currently selected
  * Drag a button into the textarea to insert the shortcode at the cursor position

+## Functions

+Has the usual functions available to a TextareaField, plus:

+* `setButtonRow(int $row, array $buttons)` - Sets the buttons for a particular row.
+The array of buttons will use the key as the shortcode, and the value as the button text.

+* `pushButton(int $row, array $buttons)` - Pushes one or more buttons to the end of a particular row.
+Uses array_merge, duplicate keys will be overwritten.

+* `setUseDropdown(bool $useDropdown)` - Sets whether to use a dropdown instead of rows of buttons.
+Defaults to false.
+The dropdown will use the row order as the order of the dropdown items.

+* `setLeftDescription(string $description)` - Sets the description to the left of the textarea that appears under the title.
+Defaults to null.

 ## TODO

 * Minify the JS and CSS
+* Allow setting of default dropdown text
+* Add gif examples to readme
+* Add HTMLEditorField support